Vauxhall Cresta: Cresta PC

 The last of the series, the PC, was introduced for the London Motor Show in October 1965.
-No longer offered as a lower specification Velox version, it was designated PCS (standard), PCD (Deluxe) and PCE (Executive), this last having its own name, 'Viscount'.
-It was a different car, larger and styled with the coke-bottle look that would also be seen in the FD Victor series: it now resembled a slightly smaller Chevrolet Impala.
-It was similar to the Australian Holden HR, but larger and better trimmed, and featured the 123 DIN/142 SAE hp 3.3-litre straight-six engine for its entire seven-year production run.
-Though a small-block V8 would have dropped straight in, this option was never offered in Europe.
+No longer offered as a lower specification Velox version, it was designated PCS (standard), PCD (De Luxe) and PCE (Executive), this last model having its own name, 'Viscount'.
+It was a different car, larger and styled with the coke-bottle look that would also be seen in the FD Victor series: it now resembled a slightly smaller Chevrolet Impala and also the second generation Opel Kapitan/Diplomat, although it had no engineering commonality with either.
+It was similar to the Australian Holden HR, but larger and better trimmed, and featured the 3.3-litre straight-six engine with 140 hp at 4,800 rpm for its entire seven-year production run.
+This engine was rated 123 hp while the DIN rating is 123.5 PS; both net ratings are at an engine speed of 4,600 rpm.
+A low compression version, 7.0 rather than 8.5:1, was also available for certain export markets.
+For the first three model years, the 2.6-litre engine with 115 PS was offered in export markets where smaller engines were more marketable; mostly in continental Europe.
+Though a small-block V8 would have dropped straight in, this option was never offered.
 Initially, the three-speed column-shift manual transmission was standard with optional overdrive; four-speed manual and two-speed Powerglide were also optional.
 Later cars, from about 1971, came with four-speed manual or three-speed automatic, both with floor shift though the base Cresta continued with a bench front seat.
-The De-Luxe version had four headlamps instead of the two fitted on the (much rarer) base models though the very last base Crestas also had four headlamps.
+The De Luxe version had four headlamps instead of the two fitted on the (much rarer) base models though the very last base Crestas also had four headlamps.

 General Motors Holden assembly of the Cresta ended with the pre-facelift 2.6 litre PB in 1965, therefore the PC Cresta was not sold in Australia.